Short answer

 - Repeat / uncorrected: fine of $25–$197 plus state and county assessments (realistic total $150–$400).

-No train horn cases we’re aware of have gone to a full noise-meter test at roadside.
-Citations are written on the officer’s judgment under §27001’s “unreasonably loud” clause, which courts have consistently upheld.
+No train horn cases we’re aware of have gone to a full noise-meter test at roadside — and since there’s no statutory dB number to test against, there’s little reason to.
+Citations are written on the officer’s judgment under §27000’s “unreasonably loud or harsh” clause, which courts have consistently upheld.

 What’s actually enforced in practice